lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/allatoms.rst

 ..  container:: justify

-   **Explanations:** The parameters of the fix shake specify to which group (H2O) the shake algorithm applied, with what tolerance (1e-5).
+   The parameters of the fix shake specify to which group (H2O) the shake algorithm applied, with what tolerance (1e-5).
 Still in the shake command, we also supply the molecule template (h2omol) previously defined, and specify to which bond/angle type shake mush apply, i.e. the bond of type 1 and the angle of type 1.

+   The fix NPT allows us to impose both a temperature of 300 K (with a damping constant of 100 fs), and a pressure of 1 atmosphere (with a damping constant of 1000 fs).
+With the iso keyword, the three dimensions of the box will be re-scaled simultaneously, until the average pressure in the system corresponds to the desired imposed value of 1 atm.

+.. admonition:: About rigid water model
+    :class: info

-   *Note -* With shake, water molecules behave as rigid.
+    With shake, water molecules behave as rigid.
 If you want to study the vibration of the O-H bonds and H-O-H angles, you will have to use a flexible water model.
-If you want to study the hydrogen transfer, you will have to use a reactive force field.
+If you want to study the hydrogen transfer, you will have to use a reactive force field, as done in :ref:`reax-silica-label`.

+..  container:: justify

-   *Note -* Here only the water molecules will be rigid, the PEG molecule (which will be added in the next part) will be fully flexible.
+   Here only the water molecules will be rigid, the PEG molecule (which will be added in the next part) will be fully flexible.